 - No consideration for other support- in the first instance, parenting support is a common request however a parenting group may not have not been consider, if it has why was this not been seen as appropriate.
 Parenting support cannot always be offered on a 1:1 home visiting basis and a parenting group needs to considered in the first instance

-Early Help Panel referrals are for those issues at level 3 on the Threshold document and require a multi-agency response to the unmet needs.
+Early Help Panel referrals are for those issues at level 3 on the Continuum of Need Incorporating Threshold Guidance and require a multi-agency response to the unmet needs.

 When considering making a referral, there are a number of steps and considerations to take before completing a form:

-- Use the Thresholds document to help assess and identify the level of need you are considering making a referral for.
+- Use the Continuum of Need Incorporating Threshold Guidance to help assess and identify the level of need you are considering making a referral for.

 - Speak to the family to gain a better understanding the situation and to gain CONSENT.

 There may be a number of reasons you are considering a referral to Early Help or another agency for specific support.
-You may have been supporting a family in Early Help at level 1 or 2 in line with Bucks Threshold document.
+You may have been supporting a family in Early Help at level 1 or 2 in line with the Continuum of Need Incorporating Threshold Guidance.

 Hints & Tips